mccap079/wpainter/README.md

 ### Loading brush packs

 To load a new set of brushes, copy the pngs from one of the collections in the brushPacks folder and paste them into the data/brushes/ folder.
-The png filenames have to be numbered 0-29 and 25x25 pixels or they either won't load or crash the app altogether.
+The png filenames have to be numbered 0-29 and be 24x24 pixels or they either won't load or crash the app altogether.